Securing Lab Networks for Instrument Control Systems

 class ConnectionConfig:

-timeout: float = 5.0
+timeout_s: float = 5.0 # per-operation deadline

 max_retries: int = 3

-base_backoff: float = 1.0
+base_backoff_s: float = 1.0

-max_backoff: float = 10.0
+max_backoff_s: float = 10.0

-termination_char: bytes = b"\n"
+termination: bytes = b"\n"

 class SecureInstrumentClient:

-def __init__(self, config: ConnectionConfig):
+def __init__(self, config: ConnectionConfig) -> None:

 self.config = config